 Canada USA Borders

-Canada and the USA has just announced that it has closed it’s borders all non-essential traffic.
+Canada and the USA have closed it’s borders all non-essential traffic.
 The important exceptions to this rule are that Canadian citizens are allowed to come home, as are permanent residents.

 Canada announced that it wants to keep trade lines open as they are vital to everyone on both sides of the border, so commercial traffic is able to come through at this time.
 Drivers who are foreign workers will be allowed to return to Canada